ALL ABOUT ME

 Finally, I first wrote about Russel in a young adult series, for teens and adults, called The Russel Middlebrook Series.

-Along with writing novels, my second great love is screenwriting.
-I’ve won lots of screenwriting awards and had a bunch of scripts optioned, and I currently have four movie projects in various stages of development.
+I’m also a screenwriter.
+I’ve won lots of screenwriting awards and had nine of my scripts optioned.
+I currently have four movie projects in various stages of development, including one in pre-production.

-Oh!
-Recently, I even wrote a song.
+I recently even wrote a song.
 Check out the song I wrote (and sang!) for a recent book.
 (But keep your expectations low.
 I'm not really a songwriter, and I'm definitely not a singer, especially without the help of AutoTune.)

 MY LATEST BOOKS